TUDelft-IN4303-2014/assignments/milestone3-codegen/day11.md

 4. Provide rules for `exp-to-jbc`, which translate unary and binary expressions from MiniJava into sequences of Java bytecode instructions.
    These rules should call `exp-to-jbc` recursively to translate subexpressions to Java bytecode sequences.
-   Furthermore, they should call a strategy `op-to-jbc` to translate unary and binary operators to Java bytcode instructions.
+   Furthermore, they should call a strategy `op-to-jbc` to translate unary and binary operators to Java bytecode instructions.
    The only exception is the `&&` operator, which needs to be treated differently, due to its lazy evaluation semantics.

 You can test each rule by selecting a code fragment in the MiniJava editor and running your code generation builder.